veichtj/dex/CONTRIBUTING.md

 ### To update remote master branch:

-> note: you have to be able to push to `master` branch to complete this operation
+> you have to be able to push to `master` branch to complete this operation

 If you prepared your local repository following the steps above, `git pull` command on `master` branch will fetch changes from original repository to your local repository.
 To push it to remote repository simply type `git push origin master`.